-"COPA Compliance Office Annual Report" means the report prepared by the COPA Compliance Office for the Department and the Local Advisory Council, as more particularly described in Section 2 herein.
+"COPA Compliance Office Annual Report" means the report prepared by the COPA Compliance Office for the Department, as more particularly described in Section 2 herein.

 "Department Annual Report" means the report published by the Department to fulfill the requirements of Tenn.
 Comp.
 R. & Regs.
 Ch.
 1200-38-01-.06, which will include determinations of compliance, the Index scores, the Final Score, the Pass/Fail Grade, and trends relevant to the Active Supervision of the COPA and continued Public Advantage, as more particularly described in Section 6 herein.